michaldziurowski/go-performance-tools/README.md

 ![trace_concurrent_1.png](trace_concurrent_1.png)

-First section shows you usage of goroutines, heap and threads over time (you guessed it! bigger the bars are the more resource of a type is used).
+The first section shows you the usage of goroutines, heap and threads over time (you guessed it! bigger the bars are the more resource of a type is used).
-The second section shows our go routines work over processor cores.
+The second section shows our goroutines work over processor cores.
-For navigation WSAD keys are used (for more options hit "?" key).
+For navigation, WSAD keys are used (for more options hit "?" key).
-Elements on this screen are clicable if we click around in Proc section we might see the stack trace showing which piece of our code is responsible for the work.
+Elements on this screen are clickable if we click around in Proc section we might see the stack trace showing which piece of our code is responsible for the work.

-After closer look two things came to my mind.
-First it takes aroung 600ms to prepare the data (read from file and split by lines), second there is a lot of work related to locking we do when we are modifying durations map.
+After a closer look, two things came to my mind.
+First, it takes around 600ms to prepare the data (read from the file and split by lines), second there is a lot of work related to locking we do when we are modifying the durations map.

 ![trace_with_stacktrace.png](trace_with_stacktrace.png)

-Lets try to do something about it.
+Let's try to do something about it.

 ### Profiling

-The next improvement idea is not to read whole file upfront but to read batches of file and send them for processing to workers.
-Each worker will calculate durations based on data batch and send the result to go routine responsible for merging those partial results into one.
+The next improvement idea is not to read the whole file upfront but to read batches of the file and send them for processing to workers.
+Each worker will calculate durations based on data batch and send the result to goroutine responsible for merging those partial results into one.

 ```go
 func report(in, out string) {